Purpose

 Rotation Schedule

-At a minimum, each resident will spend two thirds or more of their time involved in direct patient care activities.
-Rotation blocks are 5 to 6 weeks in duration, for a total of 8 blocks throughout the residency year.
-All residents will be assigned the 6 core blocks, and may select 2 elective learning experiences.
-For ambulatory care, residents may select up to 3 clinics for a 6 week block, with the option of an additional elective block of ambulatory care for a 12 week rotation.
+At a minimum, each resident will spend two thirds or more of their time involved in direct patient care activities, and at least half of the residency year is scheduled in required learning experiences inclusive of longitudinal experiences.
+Rotation blocks are 6 weeks in duration for a total of 8 blocks throughout the residency year.
+All residents will be assigned the 6 required learning experiences and may select 2 elective learning experiences.

 Sequencing of Learning Experiences